All Episodes

 Most evil abortion rate.

-It's the abortion uh it's it's basing basically the abortion uh machine of the planet, and we give them federal dollars to chop off the baby head and put it in a box.
+And we give them federal dollars to chop off the baby head and put it in a box.

-So I'm sorry, you know, it would be fine.
+You know, it would be fine.

-It would be fine to have all these, you know, oh he's not I'm more conservative than you.
+It would be fine to have all these, you know, oh, he's not.

 You've got to have something to show for it.

-And as I said in the first hour, Democrats have a hell of a lot to show for these uh two Obama terms.
+And as I said in the first hour, Democrats have a hell of a lot to show for these two Obama terms.

-They got gay marriage, they've got, you know, uh the uh Obamacare.
+They've got, you know, the Obamacare.

 They basically destroyed private health care in this country.

-It's not whatever it is, I don't know what you call it now, but it certainly isn't a private market.
+I don't know what you call it now, but it certainly isn't a private market.

 They've destroyed private health care completely in this country.